lauramparker/New-Brewfinder/README.md

     To run the development environment, clone the repository found at  https://github.com/jesusefraingonzalez/project-one

     Access to the Open Brewery DB can be found in the documentation (https://www.openbrewerydb.org/documentation).
 Neither sign up nor an APIKey is required to access the database.

-    Access to LinkPreview requires the user to sign-up & generate a required API Key. https://my.linkpreview.net/  the user may generate multiple API Keys under the free plan.

     The scripts to JQuery and UIKit are incldued in the html file.